 The agreement requires IDMC to identify and engage inventors to develop new applications of our ChromaIDTM technology, present the developments to us for approval, and file at least 10 patent applications to protect the developments.
 IDMC is responsible for the development and patent costs.
 The Company provided the Chroma ID Lab Kits to IDMC at no cost and are providing ongoing technical support.
 In addition, to provide time for this accelerated expansion of its intellectual property the Company delayed the selling of the ChromaID Lab Kits for 140 days except for certain select accounts.
-The Company continued its business development efforts during this period and have worked with IDMC and their global business development resources to secure potential customers and licensees for the ChromaID tab Kits to inventors in the IDMC network during December 2013 and January 2014.
-As part of our agreement with IDMC, the Company began to actively market the ChromaID Lab Kits to interested and qualified customers.
+The Company continued its business development efforts during this period and have worked with IDMC and their global business development resources to secure potential customers and licensees for the ChromaID technology.
+The Company shipped 20 ChromaID Lab Kits to inventors in the IDMC network during December 2013 and January 2014.
+As part of our agreement with IDMC, the Company curtailed its ChromaID marketing efforts through the fourth calendar quarter of 2014 while IDMC worked to expand our intellectual property portfolio.
+Thereafter, the Company began to actively market the ChromaID Lab Kits to interested and qualified customers.